mszostok/codeowners-validator/README.md

 ## Roadmap

-The [codeowners-validator roadmap uses Github milestones](https://github.com/mszostok/codeowners-validator/milestone/1) to track the progress of the project.
+The [codeowners-validator roadmap uses GitHub milestones](https://github.com/mszostok/codeowners-validator/milestone/1) to track the progress of the project.

 They are sorted with priority.
 First are most important.